Erith: Rail

 The nearest station is Erith for Southeastern services towards Dartford, Gillingham, Gravesend, London Cannon Street and London Charing Cross.
 Slade Green railway station is on the same line and serves the eastern part of the town.

 Road

 The A2016 road bisecting Erith, is a dual carriageway stretching across the Erith Marshes.

 Geography

 Erith is a post town in the DA postcode area, consisting of the DA8 and DA18 postcode districts.
 It borders the River Thames to the north, Slade Green to the east and south east, Northumberland Heath to the south and south west and Belvedere to the west and north west.

+Erith Quarry

+To the west of Erith town centre is the Erith Quarry development which aims to redevelopment the former quarry site with construction work beginning in 2015.
+The site currently features a new primary school and local supermarket and plans to contain 850 new homes once fully completed.